Get video tips about talking to your healthcare professional.

 - Episodes that are accompanied by clinically significant distress or impaired functioning

-Talk to your healthcare provider about all of your symptoms and how they affect you.
+Talk to your healthcare professional about all of your symptoms and how they affect you.

 Myths and facts about depression